kinoute/scraper-allocine/README.md

 ### Change default options

-The script has 3 customizable options that can be changed through the command line when running the container :
+The script has 3 customizable options that can be changed through the command line when running the container:

 * **The number of pages to scrap:** with the `-p` or `—pages` argument (Default: 50) ;
 * **The time in sec to wait before each page is scraped:** with the `-t`or `—timeout` argument (Default: 10) ;